 We know you've dealt with a lot of rail closures lately

 We know you've dealt with a lot of rail closures lately, and we understand how difficult and stressful changing the way you get around Auckland can be.

 When the Rail Network Rebuild is complete and the City Rail Link opens, Auckland will have the modern and reliable rail network it deserves with more frequent services and faster journeys on all-electric trains.

 In the meantime, we’ll be there to help you get where you need to be, and we’ll be providing a range of alternative services throughout all stages of KiwiRail's Rail Network Rebuild.

 Thank you for your patience and understanding while KiwiRail carry out these important works.

 The Rail Network Rebuild will prepare our rail network for the opening of City Rail Link (CRL).
 KiwiRail needs to upgrade the entire Auckland rail network to replace aging foundations under the tracks, which are slowing down our trains and reducing their reliability.

 The Rail Network Rebuild is not surface-level work.
 KiwiRail will lift the rails and sleepers, replace the foundations, improve drainage, and put the rails and sleepers back down.

 KiwiRail investigated a range of options to limit the impact on train users.
-This included limiting work to evenings, weekends, and the holiday maintenance period.
+This included limiting work to evenings and weekends.
 However, under that schedule, the Rail Network Rebuild would take nearly 20 years to complete.